Skip to main content

 Crèvecœur Castle, locally known as Château de Crèvecœur, lies on a high rock cliff next to the town of Bouvignes-sur-Meuse, in the province of Namur in the Wallonia region in Belgium.

-In 1554 the castle was besieged by the troops of the French king Henry II.
-He had already sacked both Bouvignes and Dinant.
-At some point in the siege, three wives of killed officers took over command of the defending knights.
-When the fighting ceased, because the defenders had run out of ammunition, these three wives threw themselves, hand in hand, of the castle walls.
-They rather died than be captured.
+At some point during the siege, three wives of slain officers took over command of the defending knights.
+When the fighting stopped because the defenders had run out of ammunition, these three wives threw themselves, hand in hand, off the castle walls.
+They preferred death over capture.
+This tragic event also gave the castle its current name, as 'crève cœur' means 'breaking heart.'
+Earlier, it was simply known as the Bouvignes Tower.
+The castle has remained a ruin ever since.

 Gallery